abpframework/abp/docs/en/UI/AspNetCore/Tag-Helpers/Form-elements.md

   - `AbpFormControlSize.Small`
   - `AbpFormControlSize.Medium`
   - `AbpFormControlSize.Large`
-* `open-button`: A button to open the datepicker will be added when its `True`.
+* `openButton`: A button to open the datepicker will be added when its `True`.
 The default value is `True`.
-* `clear-button`: A button to clear the datepicker will be added when its `True`.
-The default value is `True`
+* `clearButton`: A button to clear the datepicker will be added when its `True`.
+The default value is `True`.
+* `singleOpenAndClearButton`: Shows the open and clear buttons in a single button when it's `True`.
+The default value is `True`.
-* `is-utc`: Converts the date to UTC when its `True`.
+* `isUtc`: Converts the date to UTC when its `True`.
 The default value is `False`.
-* `is-iso`: Converts the date to ISO format when its `True`.
+* `isIso`: Converts the date to ISO format when its `True`.
 The default value is `False`.
-* `date-format`: Sets the date format of the input.
+* `dateFormat`: Sets the date format of the input.
 The default format is the user's culture date format.
 You need to provide a JavaScript date format convention.
 Eg:  `YYYY-MM-DDTHH:MM:SSZ`.
-* `date-separator`: Sets a character to separate start and end dates.
+* `dateSeparator`: Sets a character to separate start and end dates.
 The default value is `-`.
 * `startDateName`: Sets the name of the hidden start date input.
 * `endDateName`: Sets the name of the hidden end date input.
 * `dateName`: Sets the name of the hidden date input.